mynklink77/Parsers/README.md

 1. All or * : It specifies that event should happen for every time unit.
 2. Range or - : It determines the value range.
 3. Values or , : It specifies multiple values.
-4. Increements or / : It specifies the incremental values.
+4. Increments or / : It specifies the incremental values.

 #
 ...EOF...